gregalletti/CTF_writeups/EESTech2021/README.md

 # EESTech Challenge 2021 Official Write-ups
 We helped EESTech and Mesa to organize and manage the CTF, and here you can find all the writeups of the challenges.
+**Disclaimer:** those are *our* personal solutions, so feel free to contact us if you think your solution is better!

 Done by:
 * [Gregorio Galletti](https://github.com/gregalletti)